Dixin/dixin.github.io/src/content/posts/linq-via-csharp-introduction.md

 published: 2019-05-07
 description: "C# is a functional and object-oriented programming language built by Microsoft.
 C# works with a family of programming frameworks crossing many platforms and devices.
 C# has been used by millions of pe"
 image: ""
-tags: [".NET", "C#", "Functional Programming", "LINQ", "SQL Server", "XML", "Introducing LINQ", "LINQ via C#"]
+tags: [".NET", "C#", "Functional Programming", "Introducing LINQ", "LINQ", "LINQ via C#", "SQL Server", "XML"]
 category: ".NET"
 draft: false
 lang: ""